Arshiyan7/Data-Science/Data-Science/EDA_and_EDA_Projects/FiFa24_PlayerStats_EDA/README.md

 - Applied grouping and filtering techniques to surface top performers in each role
 - Prepared the dataset for deeper visual and statistical analysis in the next phase

+## Day 5.
+Visualization of Grouped and Sorted Data (FIFA24)

+- Visualized the groups of player stats using `matplotlib`.
+- used **subplots** to compare skill attributes (like Dribbling, Ball Control, etc.) across players using both **bar plots** and **line plots**.
+- Visualized physical and value-based attributes with clean, individual **bar plots** per player.
+- Techniques like axis labeling, gridlines, and custom subplot layouts helped us keep the visuals clean and informative.

 > **Note:** This is an exploratory stage.
 Data cleaning, handling of missing values, and transformations will be addressed in the next phase.